guyrenny/guyrenny-azure-serverless/BlobViaEventGrid/README.md

 **Newline Pattern** - The newline pattern expected within the blob storage documents

+**Prefix Filter** - The prefix filter to apply to the blob container.
+Use 'NoFilter' to not filter by prefix.
+Wildcards are not allowed.
+Use the following format ``/subfolder1/subfolder2/``.

+**Suffix Filter** - The suffix filter to apply to the blob container.
+Use 'NoFilter' to not filter by suffix.
+Wildcards are not allowed.
+Use the following format ``.log``.

 **Function App Service Plan Type** - The type of the Function App Service Plan.
 Choose Premium if you need vNet Support.